paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2a-securities-and-trust-indentures.md

 Words “Philippine Islands” deleted from definition of term “Territory” under authority of Proc.
 No. 2695, eff.
 July 4, 1946, 11 F.R.
 7517, 60 Stat.
 1352, which granted independence to the Philippine Islands.
 Proc.
 No. 2695 was issued pursuant to [section 1394 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section1394&num=0&edition=prelim), Foreign Relations and Intercourse, and is set out as a note under that section.

 #### Amendments
+2025—Subsec. (a)(1).
+Pub.
+L. 119–27 inserted at end “The term ‘security’ does not include a payment stablecoin issued by a permitted payment stablecoin issuer, as such terms are defined in [section 5901 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5901&num=0&edition=prelim).”

 2012—Subsec. (a)(3).
 Pub.
 L. 112–106, § 105(a), inserted at end “The publication or distribution by a broker or dealer of a research report about an emerging growth company that is the subject of a proposed public offering of the common equity securities of such emerging growth company pursuant to a registration statement that the issuer proposes to file, or has filed, or that is effective shall be deemed for purposes of paragraph (10) of this subsection and [section 77e(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section77e/c&num=0&edition=prelim) not to constitute an offer for sale or offer to sell a security, even if the broker or dealer is participating or will participate in the registered offering of the securities of the issuer.
 As used in this paragraph, the term ‘research report’ means a written, electronic, or oral communication that includes information, opinions, or recommendations with respect to securities of an issuer or an analysis of a security or an issuer, whether or not it provides information reasonably sufficient upon which to base an investment decision.”

 Subsec. (a)(19).
 Pub.
 L. 112–106, § 101(a), added par.
 (19).